 Fighting is not complicated, it’s wrong.
 We should not resort to id.
 So, where does our ego belong?

 The train made its usual stop at Chon.
-Chon was the last remaining urban centre, where transforming humans dabbled in post consumerist delights like colourful French macarons and antique Balenciaga dad pants.
+Chon was the last remaining urban centre, where transforming humans dabbled in post-consumerist delights like colourful French macarons and antique Balenciaga dad pants.
 It was a place for fun and rest.

-Do you see blue or yellow?
+Do you see orange or blue?

 Daisy was out, then she arose.
 She could feel the left side of her neck, bent out of shape and sore from sleeping on it bent.
 And the train was still moving across moist carpeted land or moss coloured greenery, however you wanted to see it.
 The trees, they looked like LEGO pieces.
-She didn’t quite understand when she transitioned back, but she was glad to be here smelling the faint stink of a ham and cheese biscuit.
+She didn’t quite understand when she transitioned back, but she was glad to be here, smelling the faint stink of a ham and cheese biscuit.

 Sighing, Daisy remembered what it was like in social media school learning about plain stuff.
 Graphic art and design attributes were existential now, they served no purpose.
 People only wanted multi-dimensional graphics, that breathed and pulsed and held meaning.
 I guess altering genetics in 2019 completely erased the human need for new things and surprisingly, technology.
 It no longer occurred.
 It was too fickle and rambunctious; nobody cared.
 It was now about Artha, Manipura and finding pure bling that could get you back through the framework unnoticed.